-The Children's Center and Magic Moments Preschool are best-in-class early childhood education programs that provide inclusive preschool environments with special education services and supports for children ages 3 through 5 years as determined by the Governor Wentworth Regional School District or another school district.
+The Children's Center is a best in class Early Childhood Education Program that provides an inclusive preschool environment with special education services and supports for children ages 3 through 5 years.
 We have a special education team consisting of an administrator from the Governor Wentworth Regional School District, a special educator, an occupational therapist, a speech therapist and collaborating classroom teachers who provide educational service to children with individualized educational plans.
-Services follow the GWRSD school calendar.
-The Preschool Special Needs program is not in session on GWRSD school delays or school closings.
-Most often, the Center is not closed due to inclement weather, and Magic Moments is open on days when GWRSD has a 2-hour delay.
-On these days we will not plan to see your child unless you have made prior arrangements with the front office strictly for childcare purposes.

 Please feel free to contact our Preschool Special Needs Coordinator if you would like to learn more about the services we offer.